-- The token type: - RSA-CRT for an RSA Chinese-Remainder Theorem token - RSA-PRIV for an RSA modulus-exponent token - RSA-PUBL for an RSA public-key only token. - The usage limits for a private key: - If an RSA private-key may be allowed to import a symmetric key, and the key may also be used to create digital signatures, include the KEY-MGMT keyword in the rule array. - If a private key should be prevented from use in digital signature generation, include the KM-ONLY keyword in the rule array. - If an RSA private-key should be prevented from use in importing of DES keys, you may include the SIG-ONLY keyword in the rule array.
-This is the default. - A key name when: - You need to specify the key-label for a retained private key in a skeleton key-token. - You are providing a key name for an access-control check in certain systems (i.e. for IBM eServer zSeries ICSF).
+- · The token type:

+- RSA-CRT for an RSA CRT token

+- RSA-PRIV for an RSA modulus-exponent token

+- RSA-PUBL for an RSA public key-only token

+- The usage limits for a private key:

+- If an RSA private-key can be allowed to import a symmetric key, and the key can also be used to create digital signatures, include the KEY-MGMT keyword in the rule array.

+- If a private key cannot be used in digital signature generation, include the KM-ONLY keyword in the rule array.

+- If an RSA private-key cannot be used in importing of DES keys, you can include the SIG-ONLY keyword in the rule array.
+This is the default.

+- · A key name when:

+- You need to specify the key-label for a retained private key in a skeleton key-token.

-- The RSA-OPT rule-array keyword is not supported with Version 2.
-Instead, use keyword RSA-CRT to obtain a X'08' private-key section type. - The RSA key length is limited to the range of 512 to 2048 bits with specific formats restricted to 1024 bits maximum. - When generating a key for use with ANSI X9.31 digital signatures, the modulus-length (key-length) must be one of 1024, 1280, 1536, 1792, or 2048 bits.
+- The RSA-OPT rule-array keyword is not supported beginning with Version 2.
+Instead, use keyword RSA-CRT to obtain a X'08' private-key section type. - The RSA key length is limited to the range of 512 to 2048 bits with specific formats restricted to 1024 bits maximum.

+• When generating a key for use with ANSI X9.31 digital signatures, the key length must be 1024, 1280, 1536, 1792, or 2048 bits.